 To begin, select a container that is well sterilized and about three inches deep.
 If you have the cash, those propagation trays found at garden supply stores work great and they can be used again and again.

-For cuttings, you want to use light soil or a soil-less mixture.
-This can either be store bought, or, if you’re feeling industrious, you can make your own (see Soil Mixes).
+For cuttings, you want to use light soil or a soilless mixture.
+This can either be store bought, or, if you’re feeling industrious, you can make your own (see Indoor Plants – Soil Mixes).
 Perlite and vermiculite also work well.
-What ever you decide to use, the mixture needs to be sterile and it has to drain really well.
+Whatever you decide to use, the mixture needs to be sterile and it has to drain really well.
 Root rot is not what you want here.
 Wet the medium before you set your cuttings; make it damp but not soaking.

 Step by Step Instructions:

-3.)
-Select a cutting that has at least 2 or 3 sets of branches on it and remove the lower 1 or 2 sets (stems and leaves).
+- Select a cutting that has at least 2 or 3 sets of branches on it and remove the lower 1 or 2 sets (stems and leaves).
 Also, remove any flowers or buds.
-What you want, is enough leaves for photosynthesis to occur but not so many that the plant can’t concentrate on rooting.
+What you want is enough leaves for photosynthesis to occur but not so many that the plant can’t concentrate on rooting.

-4.)
-Make a clean 45 degree slice with a razor blade or knife at a node.
+- Make a clean 45 degree slice with a razor blade or scalpel at a node.
 (Leaf nodes are where the branches come out of the stem.)
-If you want to use a cloning gel – now is the time!
+If you want to use a cloning gel* – now is the time!

-7.)
-Placing a florescent light or grow light over them for about 12 hours a day will help immensely.
+- Placing a T5 florescent light or grow light over them for about 12 hours a day will help immensely.

 - Keep them moist and wait until roots appear.
 That’s it!